 The children begin year one by learning all about dinosaurs.
 During this theme children will learn about the different dinosaurs that are extinct and the role of palaeontologists.
 The children will study Mary Anning and compare her work to modern day palaeontologists.
 The children will learn how to draw dinosaurs using the ‘artabet’ technique and will explore texture, form and colour through a range of mediums.

 We will also explore different animals and will sort them into different animals groups.
 The children will extend their learning by visiting Birdland in Bourton -on -the-Water where they will be able to see different species of birds as well as visit their dinosaur attraction’ Jurassic journey’ Here they will come face to face with life size dinosaurs, learn more about the diet of each dinosaur and take part in a dino dig.
 The trip will also give the children an opportunity to spot the similarities between the live birds and the dinosaurs they have been learning about.

 We will be reading a range of dinosaur texts and creating our own information texts on this fascinating topic.

-Spring Theme; Once Upon a Time.
+Spring Theme; Once Upon a Town.

 Values:Respect and Forgiveness